 - Good ground clearance – When exploring logging roads, to find remote trailheads, good ground clearance on a vehicle makes life easier.

 - Low gas mileage – With skyrocketing gas prices in Canada I’m not willing to waste money on large, thirsty engines.

 - Lots of storage space – Because I travel alone, storage space is less of an issue.
-If you’re travelling as a couple or take along your dog, space becomes to be a major factor when you’re looking for suitable wheels.
+If you’re travelling as a couple or taking along your dog, space becomes to be a major factor when you’re looking for suitable wheels.